-In no case, however, will the interest rate for the Notes be less than the Minimum Interest Rate listed on page 1 of this Pricing Supplement.
-The interest rate for the Notes during the initial Interest Period will be 3.750%.
+In no case, however, will the interest rate for the Notes be less than the Minimum Interest Rate listed on page 1 on this Pricing Supplement.
+The interest rate for the Notes during the initial Interest Period will be 3.82%.

 CPI_t for each Reset Date is the CPI for the third calendar month prior to such Reset Date as published and reported in the second calendar month prior to such Reset Date or determined as set forth in this Pricing Supplement.
-For example, for the Interest Period from and including March 12, 2004 to but excluding April 12, 2004, CPI_t will be the CPI for December 2003, which was 184.3, and CPI{t-12} will be the CPI for December 2002, which was 180.9.
+For example, for the Interest Period from and including March 1, 2004 to but excluding April 1, 2004, CPI_t will be the CPI for December 2003, which was 184.3, and CPI{t-12} will be the CPI for December 2002, which was 180.9.
 The CPI for December 2003 was published by BLS (as defined below) and reported on Bloomberg CPURNSA in January 2004, and the CPI for December 2002 was published and reported in January 2003.

 Consumer Price Index.
 The amount of interest payable on the Notes on each Interest Payment Date will be linked to changes in the Consumer Price Index.
 The Consumer Price Index for purposes of the Notes is the non-seasonally adjusted U.S. City Average All Items Consumer Price Index for All Urban Consumers ("CPI"), published monthly by the Bureau of Labor Statistics of the U.S. Department of Labor ("BLS") and reported on Bloomberg CPURNSA or any successor service.
 The CPI for a particular month is published during the following month.
 The CPI is a measure of the average change in consumer prices over time for a fixed market basket of goods and services, including food, clothing, shelter, fuels, transportation, charges for doctors and dentists services, and drugs.
 In calculating the index, price changes for the various items are averaged together with weights that represent their importance in the spending of urban households in the United States.
-The contents of the market basket of goods and services and the weights assigned to the various items are updated periodically by the BLS to take into account changes in consumer expenditure patterns.
-The CPI is expressed in relative terms in relation to a time base reference period for which the level is set at 100.0.
-The base reference period for the Notes is the 1982-1984 average.
+The contents of the market basket of goods and services and the weights assigned to the various items are updated periodically by the BLS to